Harvard Medical School morgue manager, others charged with trafficking body parts

 Pauley and Scott have both pleaded not guilty, authorities said.

-Denise and Cedric Lodge both made their initial court appearances Wednesday in federal court in Concord, New Hampshire, and were each released on personal recognizance bail.
-They declined comment as they left the courthouse.
+Denise and Cedric Lodge both made their initial court appearances Wednesday in federal court in Concord, New Hampshire and were each released on personal recognizance bail.
+They declined to comment as they left the courthouse.

 “Some crimes defy understanding,” said United States Attorney Gerard M. Karam.
 “The theft and trafficking of human remains strikes at the very essence of what makes us human.
 It is particularly egregious that so many of the victims here volunteered to allow their remains to be used to educate medical professionals and advance the interests of science and healing.
 For them and their families to be taken advantage of in the name of profit is appalling.”